Update: Please find our latest deliverability test results from Jan 2023 here.

 Five separate tests are carried out over the course of five weeks, using the email deliverability checker Glockapps.
 You can read more about our methodology here, and also see how the tools have performed over the years.

-To avoid any confusion, let’s take a look at what email deliverability means before we analyse the results.
+To avoid any confusion, let’s take a look at what email deliverability means before we analyze the results.

 Just because your email was delivered, does not mean that it made it to the right place: the reader’s main inbox.
 There are, in fact, a number of places your email can end up: